Ernest John Wood was born on 16th June 1898 in Colter, Manitoba, Canada.

 Attestation Papers for Private 2188525, Ernest John Wood from the Library of Canada.

-Unfortunately Ernest John Wood contracted Influenza with the complication of Bronchial Pneumonia and was admitted to the Canadian General Hospital where his condition deteriorated and he died on 8th January 1919.
+Sadly Ernest contracted Bronchial Pneumonia, and was admitted to the Canadian General Hospital on 2nd January 1919 where he died at 10.30pm on 8th January 1919.

 Ernest John Wood is buried in St. Margaret’s Cemetery, Bodelwyddan, his brother paid for his grave marker.